Westermalms IF

+History

-Westermalms IF was founded on the Friday 1 August 1902 when 17 young people met at a cafe at Fleminggatan 62.
+Westermalms IF was founded on the Friday 1 August 1902 when 17 young people met at a café at Fleminggatan 62, Kungsholmen.
 The original name of the club was Idrottsklubben Friggs.
 Barely a decade later the club was already among the best football teams in Sweden, but without being able to win a title.
-Individual players such as Herbert Almqvist, Rune Bergström and Birger Carlsson were among a number of players at the club, who represented the Swedish national team.
+Individual players such as Herbert Almqvist, Rune Bergström and Birger Carlsson were among a number of players at the club, who represented the Sweden national team.

+The football team played two seasons in the Allsvenskan – in 1926–27 and 1928–29.
+The club also spent seven seasons in Division 2 in the 1920s and early 1930s.
+They won the Division 2 Östsvenska Serien on three occasions, the last time being in 1927–28.

 In later years the fortunes of Westermalms IF FK plummeted and the club has remained entrenched in the lower divisions of the Swedish football league system.
 The club currently plays in Division 7 Stockholm D which is the ninth tier of Swedish football.
 They play their home matches at the Stadshagens IP in Stockholm.

 Westermalms IF are affiliated to the Stockholms Fotbollförbund.

 Season to season

 In their halcyon early seasons Westermalms IF competed in the following divisions:

 In recent seasons Westermalms IF have competed in the following divisions: